-Food production is responsible for 34 percent of global GHG emissions and has significant effects on the planet's elemental cycles of carbon, nitrogen, phosphorus, and water-all of which affect climate regulation as well.
-Agricultural land use and associated land conversion drive 71 percent of these emissions, with the remainder coming from supply chain activities like retail, transport, consumption, fuel production, waste management, industrial processes, and packaging.
-Without question, the impact of agriculture is substantial, as it directly affects more than 70 percent of the earth's surface and uses 40 percent of the world's ice- and desert-free land.
-Across the agricultural system, red meat has the greatest climate footprint of the main forms of protein, and the global production of conventional meat (beef, pork, mutton, chicken), as well as seafood, is rising (Figure 1).
+Food production20 is responsible for 34 percent of global GHG emissions and has significant effects on the planet's elemental cycles of carbon, nitrogen, phosphorus, and water-all of which affect climate regulation as well.21 Agricultural land use and associated land conversion drive 71 percent of these emissions, with the remainder coming from supply chain activities like retail, transport, consumption, fuel production, waste management, industrial processes, and packaging.22 Without question, the impact of agriculture is substantial, as it directly affects more than 70 percent of the earth's surface and uses 40 percent of the world's ice- and desert-free land.^{23,24} Across the agricultural system, red meat has the greatest climate footprint of the main forms of protein, and the global production of conventional meat (beef, pork, mutton, chicken), as well as seafood, is rising (Figure 1).^{25,26,27}

-In the United States, seafood consumption has increased by approximately two pounds per person per year since 1970-with shellfish doubling in popularity.
-However, global capture fisheries production, which currently supports U.S. imports, is limited.
-Yet, long-term trends continue to be relatively stable, with worldwide catches fluctuating between 86 million tonnes and 93 million tonnes per year since the late 1980s.
-Optimistically, supply from capture fisheries is projected to reach an upper limit of about 100 million tonnes.
-However, while the United Nations Food and Agriculture Organization (FAO) conservatively characterizes global fisheries as stable, they also recognize that global catch has declined by 0.38 million tonnes per year since 1996.
-Other estimates indicate that global production has been falling by as much as ~1 percent per year since 1996, which is three times faster than FAO's estimates.
-Either way, these trends are worrisome in terms of the ability of wild fisheries to support future demand for fish.
+In the United States, seafood consumption has increased by approximately two pounds per person per year since 1970-with shellfish doubling in popularity.28 However, global capture fisheries production, which currently supports U.S. imports, is limited.
+Yet, long-term trends continue to be relatively stable, with worldwide catches fluctuating between 86 million tonnes and 93 million tonnes per year since the late 1980s.29 Optimistically, supply from capture fisheries is projected to reach an upper limit of about 100 million tonnes.30 However, while the United Nations Food and Agriculture Organization (FAO) conservatively characterizes global fisheries as stable, they also recognize that global catch has declined by 0.38 million tonnes per year since 1996.
+Other estimates indicate that global production has been falling by as much as ~1 percent per year since 1996, which is three times faster than FAO's estimates.31 Either way, these trends are worrisome in terms of the ability of wild fisheries to support future demand for fish.

 Aquaculture is growing in response to the increasing global demand for seafood.
-Of the overall production of aquatic animals, 89 percent (157 million tonnes from fisheries and aquaculture together) were used for apparent human consumption, while 16 of the remaining 20 million tonnes were destined for non-food uses, to produce mainly fishmeal and fish oil.
-Aquatic animals are important to global food security, and currently represent 15.3 percent of the global non-plant protein, with the remainder coming from terrestrial animals, milk, and eggs.
+Of the overall production of aquatic animals, 89 percent (157 million tonnes from fisheries and aquaculture together) were used for apparent32 human consumption, while 16 of the remaining 20 million tonnes were destined for non-food uses, to produce mainly fishmeal and fish oil.33 Aquatic animals are important to global food security, and currently represent 15.3 percent of the global non-plant protein, with the remainder coming from terrestrial animals, milk, and eggs.34 percent (2010 to 2020) is projected to decrease to only two percent between 2020 and 2030 (Figure 2).35 FAO attributes this slowdown to:

-FAO projects aquaculture production to increase 22 percent from 2020 to 2030, becoming 59 percent of all seafood available for human consumption.
-However, the growth in aquaculture production is decelerating: the average annual growth rate of 4.2 percent (2010 to 2020) is projected to decrease to only two percent between 2020 and 2030 (Figure 2).
-FAO attributes this slowdown to:
+FAO projects aquaculture production to increase 22 percent from 2020 to 2030, becoming 59 percent of all seafood available for human consumption.35 However, the growth in aquaculture production is decelerating: the average annual growth rate of 4.2

-- broader adoption and enforcement of environmental regulations; - reduced availability of water and suitable production locations; - increasing outbreaks of aquatic animal diseases related to intensive production practices; and - decreasing aquaculture productivity gains.
+- broader adoption and enforcement of environmental regulations; - reduced availability of water and suitable production locations; - increasing outbreaks of aquatic animal diseases related to intensive production practices; and - decreasing aquaculture productivity gains.35

-If aquaculture growth does not keep pace with increased demand (particularly given consumption levels recommended by health authorities), many countries may experience seafood deficits, higher prices, and the potential for protein or micronutrient insecurity which are already deficits in diets of the poor.
+If aquaculture growth does not keep pace with increased demand (particularly given consumption levels recommended by health authorities36), many countries may experience seafood deficits, higher prices,37 and the potential for protein or micronutrient insecurity which are already deficits in diets of the poor.^{38,39}